What should I bring with me?

 How late can we use the pools and BBQ hut?

-We light the garden and driveway until midnight.
+We light the garden until midnight.
 After that, we ask you to return the valley to its tranquillity, leave the BBQ hut and garden and go back inside the Mill.

 Is there somewhere good to eat nearby?

-The local pub that we use most often is the Nags Head at Abercych, 10 minutes drive from the mill (01239 841 200).
+The local pub is the Nags Head at Abercych, 10 minutes drive from the mill (01239 841 200).
 It’s family friendly and serves good food.
 You turn right out of the mill drive, go to the end of our road, turn right again and it’s 3 more miles on the left – it’s a nice drive down the river valley.

 There are some lovely restaurants in Newcastle Emlyn (again, 10 mins drive away).
 We know that the food in Pachamamas (01239 711334) next to the market hall, is very good, though they are not open every night.
 Harrisons, opposite the market hall, has a wonderful garden next to the river which does very nice pub-grub type meals – ham egg & chips are amazing there on a sunny day.
 The Gwesty’r Emlyn hotel (01239 710317) has an excellent restaurant.
 Yasmins (01239 711681) , a very good Indian in Emlyn, has been awarded best Indian Restaurant in Wales and grows its own salads and spices in a polytunnel behind the restaurant.
 There is also a fish and chip shop (Central Cafe 01239 710272) we can highly recommend (sadly for our waist-line!).